-Entertaining on a budget has never been easier and more fun!
-Setting up a baked potato bar with different toppings for everyone to choose from will leave your guests as impressed as they are full!
+Entertaining on a budget has never been easier, impressive and more fun!
+Setting up a baked potato bar with different toppings is perfect for any occasion from parties to potlucks and allows guests to top their potato how they like it.

 As much as I love a baked potato bar for entertaining a crowd, truth be told, there’s nothing I love more than setting it up for family dinner night!
-This quick and easy kid-friendly meal never fails.
+This quick and easy kid-friendly meal never fails to please picky eaters.
 My kids love a classic loaded baked potato with bacon, sour cream, and cheddar cheese, so whatever toppings don’t get used up, I like to use the next day as a garnish for this ham and potato soup, especially during cooler months.

 Having a baked potato bar is all about having options.
 It’s what we love about buffets!
 Being able to not only choose your own toppings but knowing you can go back and have something different the second time around is a treat!